kdave/btrfs-progs/Documentation/ch-swapfile.rst

         /path/swapfile        none        swap        defaults      0 0

-From now on the subvolume with the active swapfile cannot be snapshotted until the swapfile is deactivated again by ``swapoff``.
+From now on the subvolume with the active swapfile cannot be snapshotted until the swapfile is deactivated again by :command:`swapoff`.
 Then the swapfile is a regular file and the subvolume can be snapshotted again, though this would prevent another activation any swapfile that has been snapshotted.
 New swapfiles (not snapshotted) can be created and activated.